The optimality of word lengths. Theoretical foundations and an empirical study: Discussion

-Japanese Kanji are borrowed from traditional Chinese Hanzi but Japanese adds Hiragana and Katakana.
-The finding that written Japanese is more optimized than written Chinese when using the same unit (characters, romanizations and strokes) suggests that syllabaries along with Japanese Kanji results in a higher degree of optimization of written language than the single use of Hanzi in Chinese, according to our metrics.
-However, this issue deserves further investigation as there is an hidden parameter that we are not controlling for: the level of granularity in the definition of a word in Chinese and Japanese.
+Also, note that Japanese Kanji are borrowed from traditional Chinese Hanzi, but in Japanese, Hiragana and Katakana characters are added to the repertoire.
+The finding that written Japanese is more optimized than written Chinese when using the same unit (characters, romanizations and strokes) suggests that syllabaries along with Japanese Kanji result in a higher degree of optimization of written language than the single use of Hanzi in Chinese, according to our metrics.
+However, this issue deserves further investigation as there is a hidden parameter that we are not controlling for: the level of granularity in the definition of a word in Chinese and Japanese (by level of granularity we mean the criteria to segment a sequence of characters into words).
 The current differences in optimality may reduce if the same level of granularity was used.

-\subsection{Question 6.
+\subsection{Question 5.
 What is the optimality of languages after recoding?}

-We investigated the effect of recoding on optimization level by assessing the degree to which scores or ranks are preserved when the recoding transformation is applied.
+We investigated the effect of recoding on optimization by assessing the degree to which ranks of scores are preserved when the respective recoding transformation is applied.
 In particular, we addressed the issue from three different viewpoints.

-\paragraph{Length in characters versus duration in the same language.}
+\subsubsection{Length in characters versus duration in the same language}

 By means of the CV corpus, we were able to explore the effect on optimality of measuring a word length in duration rather than in characters.
-There is a main linear trend for the relation between the scores in the two forms (\autoref{fig:psi_timeVSspace}).
+Most languages are above the identity line, indicating that they show more optimization in word durations (\autoref{fig:psi_timeVSspace}).
 Undersampled languages deviate from that trend.
-Especially when median duration is used (\autoref{fig:psi_timeVSspace} (a)) the slope is very close to 1 (0.989), and the intercept is small (0.04), meaning that scores are actually preserved to a large degree.
-In addition, the shift in scores is generally towards higher values, namely that most languages show more optimization in oral form.
-However, there is a positive relation between the number of tokens and the extent to which a language is more optimized in oral rather than written form, as measured by the ratio $\Psi_{dur}/\Psi_{chars}$.
+Especially when median duration is used (\autoref{fig:psi_timeVSspace} (a)) the slope is very close to 1 (0.966), and the intercept is small (0.066), meaning that the scores are simply shifted up by a small amount.